Thurmaston - Logo

 Yes, it is possible to overclean your teeth.
 Brushing your teeth too vigorously or too frequently can lead to damage to the enamel, gum recession, and tooth sensitivity.
 Additionally, excessive use of abrasive toothpaste or brushing too soon after consuming acidic foods or drinks can also contribute to enamel erosion.
 It’s important to brush your teeth gently yet thoroughly, following dental guidelines for brushing technique and frequency, typically recommended twice a day for two minutes each time.
 If you have concerns about your oral hygiene routine, it’s best to consult with us for personalised advice.

-Get in touch with us today and we’ll be happy to help!
+Get in touch with us today and we’ll be happy to help.

 Back to Blog